 The first tip I always give to couples is to lean towards solids colors.
 Some patterns can be distracting in photos.
 You want the main attention to be on you and your love when it comes to your engagement photo outfits.
 For the exact colors, that is up to you!
 I tend to love neutrals, but pops of color can work too!
 Try to think about the environment you will be shooting at.
 Is it a lake?
 A grassy field?
 A Snowy mountain?
 This can all play into your decision.

-I love how Chelsea and Chris wore neutrals (above).
-Yet the pop of yellow that Sarah chose (below) was perfect for a Red Rocks setting!
+I love how Chelsea and Chris wore neutrals (above, left).
+Yet the pop of yellow that Sarah chose (above, right) was perfect for a Red Rocks setting!

 With a backdrop like the Paint Mines, you can really play with your colors more!
 These two nailed it below!!